How to start a scaffolding business in the UK

 Scaffolding is priced in two ways: hire (weekly or daily) and erect-and-dismantle.
 Typical 2026 rates:

-- Standard 2-storey house scaffold (erect, 4-week hire, dismantle): £700 to £1,200
+- Standard two-storey house scaffold (erect, four-week hire, dismantle): £700 to £1,200.
+Prices can be influenced by location; London rates are generally higher.

-- Full house wrap (loft conversion or full render): £1,500 to £3,000+
+- Full house wrap (loft conversion or full render): £1,500 to £3,000+.
+This involves comprehensive coverage and additional safety measures.

 Insurance and legal requirements